Plazuelas: Phallus

 Was found at the main entrance of casas tapadas, it was broken in four pieces.
 It is believed that it was vertically set originally.
 This is a male attribute marker to the site, representing fertility.
 It has many carvings, similar to others found in the site.

 Turquoise

 It was a high valued stone for jewels manufacturing, it was associated with water and the morning sky.
 Many pieces were found with various designs, among them are miniature figures (measuring about 3 mm or 1/8 of an inch), shaped as water droplets, lightning and dogs, animals associated with water.

 Site museum

 Upon entering the site, the museum is on the right hand side, it contains a large number of pieces found in the site.

 Site facilities are well kept, including parking space, toilets, souvenirs and a well-marked site visit route.
-The museum offers guided tours, by trained junior high schools children.
+The museum offers guided tours by trained junior high school children.